pimcore/pimcore/doc/Development_Documentation/07_Workflow_Management/02_Marking_Stores.md

 ## data_object_splitted_state (data objects only)

-Works similar to single_state and multiple_state but is able to store different places in different Pimcore data object attributes.
+Works similar to single_state and data_object_multiple_state but is able to store different places in different Pimcore data object attributes.
 Therefore it's needed to configure a mapping between places and data object attribute names.

-##### configuration example
+##### Configuration Example

 In the following example places which are related to the text of the data object are stored in the `workflowStateText` attribute whereas image related places are stored in `workflowStateImages`: